Grace is not a neutral word.

 And yet, I longed for them.

-Over time, something shifted.
+Over Time, something shifted.

-It began to take on smaller shapes.
+It began to take on smaller shapes. in ways that had form, could be named.

 An ache easing for a day.